Arkansas medical marijuana sales top $10 million

 LITTLE ROCK, Ark.
-(KFTA) — Arkansas medical marijuana sales topped the $10 million mark this week as more dispensaries continue to open in the state.
+(KNWA) — Arkansas medical marijuana sales topped the $10 million mark this week as more dispensaries continue to open in the state.

 According to the Arkansas Department of Finance and Administration, state dispensaries have sold more than 1400 pounds of marijuana for $10.06 million in total sales since May.